This article lists all GED® (in Iowa: HiSET) prep sites and testing centers in the Iowa City area.

 210 Taylor Street, Muscatine, IA 52761, Phone: 563 – 288-6166 / 263-5040

-Franklin Elementary School joined forces with Muscatine Community College to provide a HiSET program at the school.
+Franklin Elementary School joined forces with Muscatine Community College to provide HiSET classes at the school.

 Indian Hills Comm.
 Coll.
 Community Education Ctr